Docker Containers aren’t better or worse than Virtual Machines(VMs), but in my experience, the latter is much better. Let me tell you why.

 You build it, test it, and try it locally.
 It works on your machine.

-If you push this feature to a Virtual Machine deployed web app, well, it’s going to work fine.
-If you deploy it to a Docker Containers deployed web app, it won’t.
+If you push this feature to a Virtual machine-deployed web app, well, it’s going to work fine.
+If you deploy it to a Docker container-deployed web app, it won’t.

 Why?
 Keep reading.

-In the containerization world, one container regards one task, so that they’re small, reproducible, and fast.
+In the containerization world, one container represents one task, so that they’re small, reproducible, and fast.

 Let me slow down:

-• Background job container: runs code in background way and has its own file system.
+- Background job container: runs code in the background and has its own file system.

-• App container: receives uploaded file via form in web browser.
+- App container: receives uploaded file via form in a web browser.

-• Background job container: picks file in the expected folder but it won’t exists because…
+- Background job container: picks a file in the expected folder, but it won’t exist because…

 The key here is file system differences.
 The App container file system is not the same as the Background job container file system.
 When the App container receives the file, it is stored in a temporal path.
 As this path or folder is not in the Background job directories, the file won’t be found nor uploaded.